armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-25-0.md

 #### Server groups

-There is a known issue where you cannot edit server groups with the **Edit** button in the UI.
+There is a known issue where you cannot edit AWS server groups with the **Edit** button in the UI.
 The edit window closes immediately after you open it.

-**Workaround**: Edit the stage JSON directly.
+**Workaround**: To make changes to your server groups, edit the stage JSON directly by clicking on the **Edit stage as JSON** button.

 ### Fixed issues